KelanuRanganath/kelanuranganath.github.io/docs/quantum.md

 So we can partition $V$ by it's seminorms, forming quotient spaces, formally refered to as $V/ ker(p) = V_p$.
 Each of these quotient spaces admits a norm defined by it's respective seminorm.

+The special feature of a locally convex vector space is that is that using only a family of seminorms we can approximate a normed space by creating a norm from our seminorms.

-There is a metric induced by the family of seminorms WIP
+##### Postulate: There is a metric induced by the family of seminorms
 $$d(x,y) = \sum_n 2^{-n}\frac{p_n(x-y)}{1+p(x-y}$$

 First we'll prove convergence, consider the sequence $\sum_n 2^{-n}$, this is a geometric series which converges to $2(1-\frac{1}{2}^{j+1})$ or $2$, where $j$ is the cardinality of $\\mathcal{P}$ if finite.
 Since $\frac{p_n(x-y)}{1+p(x-y} < 1$ for all $n$ it our original sequence is strictly larger term by term, so our smaller sum also convergences.